MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/Get-ComplianceCase.md

 ```

 ### -Identity
-The Identity parameter specifies the case that you want to view.
+The Identity parameter specifies the compliance case that you want to view.
 You can use any value that uniquely identifies the case.
 For example:

 - Name